michaelfeurstein/storyboard-language/README.md

 ## End result

-what should the outcome of the storyboard be (independent from syntax variant a or b) = instantiations of all elements for a video-based learning scenario e.g.: 1 video, 3 highlights, 2 annotations and ..., which can then be transformed into a xowiki environment or unity environment (?).
+What should the outcome of the storyboard be (independent from syntax variant a or b) = instantiations of all elements for a video-based learning scenario e.g.: 1 video, 3 highlights, 2 annotations and ..., which can then be transformed into a xowiki environment or unity environment (?).
 More generally spoken the outcome should be a usable video-based learning unit for any given environment.
 A running example of a video-based learning unit is this [TED-Ed Online Unit].

 ## References